laurenemarcus/scrabble/README.md

 J, X                               8
 Q, Z                               10

-Multiple words cannot be entered
-Scrabble method is case sensitive, do not capitalize any part of the word you enter Click "Calculate" to see word value
+Click "Calculate" to see word value.

 This app demonstrates usage of Ruby, BDD, and RSpec, and Sinatra.